EnzoRF/PyAR488/README.md

 This way you are shoure that the interface is always on the right address and the serial command to change is sent only if it is currently configured diferently (so no useless traffic on usb). all is handeled automaticaly in the PyAR488 module.

-In case of trouble... enable the Debung on object creation to see printed each and every command sent to the ionterface and your instruments! just use:
+In case of trouble... enable the Debung on object creation to see printed each and every command sent to the interface and your instruments! just use:

     from PyAR488.PyAR488 import AR488
     my_interface = AR488('COM5', debug = True)

 this bundle comes with the following instrument libraries:
-    - HP8660D RF signal source
+    HP8660D RF signal source\n
-    - HP3325A sweep signal generator
+    HP3325A sweep signal generator\n
-    - HP8903A Audio analyzer (with usefull test scripts available on Github : https://github.com/Minu-IU3IRR/PyAR488)
-    - more to come soon!
+    HP8903A Audio analyzer (with usefull test scripts available on Github : https://github.com/Minu-IU3IRR/PyAR488)\n more to come soon!\n